 In addition, you may be liable for any employee who drives while under the influence and hurts themselves or someone else.

-It’s interesting when you look at research on rewarding employees that there is data that suggests that what one employee really appreciates the next one may not be as thrilled.
+It’s interesting when you look at research on rewarding employees that there is data that suggests that what one employee appreciates, the next one may not be as thrilled.

 The trick is to find the sweet spot for each employee and provide a gift that speaks to their own likes and interests.

-For instance, some employees may appreciate a paid day off to go Christmas shopping, another might prefer a gift card to their favorite store, while someone else would love the latest video game.
+For instance, some employees may appreciate a paid day off to go Christmas shopping, others might prefer a gift card to their favorite store, while someone else would love the latest video game.

-Get to know your employees so you can give them a gift that they really love!
+Get to know your employees so you can give them a gift that they love!